 Brian Wood-Koiwa

-Brian Wood-Koiwa was born and raised in rural Pennsylvania in the US, but knew that he really belonged in big cities - the bigger the better.
+I was born and raised in rural Pennsylvania in the US but knew that he really belonged in big cities—the bigger the better.

 Extended Artist’s Statement

-Because of my upbringing in rural Pennsylvania in the US, The City has always been a fantastical world, something so different and wonderful; a place of hardened gritty acceptance where one can be who they really are.
+Because of my upbringing, The City has always been a fantastical world, something so different and wonderful; a place of hardened gritty acceptance where one can be who they really are.
 Even though I have been living in cities for a good part of my life now, I still have that sense of living in a fantasy world where things are just weird enough to be interesting and many times disconcerting.
 The City is multi-dimensional, so limiting The City to just one would not do it justice.
 The same goes for format.
 I do photography and writing and am always finding ways to meld the two.